veloren/book/src/players/roadmap.md

 Future plans

 Durability is a relatively new mechanic within the world of Veloren and thereby lacks polish.
-To help integrate the death penalty into the game we would like to see a variety of items that make the mechanic as unobtrusive yet interesting as possible.
-To give an example, one such item would be the Velorite Hammer which can repair equipment while traveling.
+With the current implementation of the mechanic being unclear and frustrating for a lot of players, we are looking at a few tweaks that would make it more accessible and understandable for the players.
+The planned changes consist of:
+- Reducing the maximum durability to 8.
+- Making all repairs free.
+- Adding an option to *reinforce* durability, temporarily raising the maximum durability by eg. 6 on every reinforcement
+  - Each reinforcement would cost extra materials (velorite + primary materials).
+  - Reinforced durability cannot be repaired.
+- UI Changes:
+  - Make the durability section of the death screen more explanatory (and flash!).
+  - Add a durability bar below damaged items.

 Additionally, we would like to incorporate more Points of Interest in the open world of Veloren such as Inns or other resting locations which allow you to repair your items outside of towns.

 For more information, feel free to contact us on the Veloren Discord.